wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/TemplateConfigurationsBehaviours.md

 What I want to do here is simply show you how you might go about configuring your template values for some different scenarious you might like to configure a deployment to support.

 Any valid configuration will undoubtably have some combination of these scenarios for the deployment to be successful, for example, its no use configuring this toolkit make a
-Postgres database deployment if you are deploying Wordpress because as far as I know Wordpress doesn't support postgres and so such a configuration would result in a failed build.
+Postgres database deployment if you are deploying Wordpress because as far as I know Wordpress doesn't support postgres out of the box and so such a configuration would result in a failed build with the way that I do things.
+Its not impossible for wordpress using postrgres to be supported here, but, I chose not to.

 If you look